SM Mall of Asia: Mall expansion and redevelopments

-The Galeón museum
+Museo del Galeón

-The Galeón is a dome-shaped museum that will feature the history of the Manila Galleon trade system, in which (over a period of 250 years) the Philippines and Mexico played major roles.
-The main attraction will be the Galleon ship which was used for trading.
+Museo del Galeón (formerly The Galeón) is a dome-shaped museum that will feature the history of the Manila Galleon trade system, in which (over a period of 250 years) the Philippines and Mexico played major roles.
+The main attraction will be the Galleon ship, which was used for trading.

-The grand opening has been delayed for some time, while the entrance to the museum is occupied by various restaurants.
+The museum is set to open in October 2025, after a lengthy delay due to undisclosed reasons.